-The Impact Of Activism On Mental Health Can Be Devastating, But Here’s How Experts Say We Can Close The Gap
+Activism’s Impact On Mental Health Can Be Devastating.
+Here’s How Experts Want To Close The Gap

 Last month, two teens who survived the 2018 Parkland mass shooting — at least one of whom struggled with post-traumatic stress disorder — died by suicide within a week of each other.
 So did Jeremy Richman, the father of Avielle Richman, one of the children killed in the 2012 Sandy Hook mass shooting.
 Richman and his wife, Jennifer Hensel, had started the Avielle Foundation after their daughter was killed, dedicating themselves to preventing violence through brain research.
 And while the mother of activist Amber Evans, whose body was found in March 2019 after a two-month search, disputes claims that her daughter died by suicide, those who knew Evans described her life in terms of its dedication to justice: “Anyone who knew Amber knows that she was extremely disciplined and dedicated to struggling for a better world,” Tynan Krakoff, lead organizer for Showing Up for Racial Justice (SURJ) Columbus, told The Grio.

 Sustained, long-term activism can take a detrimental toll on activists’ mental health.
 These recent deaths — of people affected by and actively working in social justice movements — have renewed the conversation around how activists have to work to protect their mental health as they work to protect the rights of their communities.

 They're timely conversations, as social and political issues like March for Our Lives or Black Lives Matter take center stage in our national dialogue.
 And it’s not just issues of gun violence or racial inequality that keep activist up at night.
 Environmental disaster, attacks on reproductive justice, the rise of violent white nationalist terrorism — all these are fights that social justice activists and advocates feel compelled to address.
 And the pressure can be suffocating.